arnav-jain1/Fall_2024/EECS_678/3- Processes.md

 	Convencience

 Shared memory:
-	Memory 2 process is shared and can be read/written to Fast, convinient
+	Requires overwriting address space protection for one specific region Processes can then read and write to it like it is malloced, memory address is shared Memory address is shared and can be read/written to Fast, convinient  (sys call not needed for write/read) Can potentially overwrite one's data, also requires synchronization Message parsing
-Message parsing
-	Send and receive messages
-	Messages not overwritten so no conflicts
+	Send and receive messages via queue (located in kernel space, involves copying data from user to kernel space) Messages not overwritten so no conflicts
 	Slower but better for multiple computers
 	Easier to implement
-	Typically used for smaller amounts of data
+	Typically used for smaller amounts of data send() and recieve() (sys calls)
 ![[Pasted image 20240918173407.png]]

 Message parsing can also be used for client-server communication 2 operations: send and receive (a message)
-If P and Q want to communicate, they need to first establish a link before exchanging messages Implementation issues:
+If P and Q want to communicate, they need to first establish a link before exchanging messages Implementation issues (producers vs consumer):
 	How to establish a link?
 	Can a link work with >2 processes
 	How many links between communicating processes (1 for 2, 2 for 2)